Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators

 \subsection{Assessing covariate imbalance when the balancing equation is infeasible}

 When the balancing equation does not have a feasible solution, the balancing estimator will be biased.
 In such situations, it is important to quantify the degree of covariate imbalance for assessing the potential bias of the weighting estimator \citep{rubin2008}.
-Below, we consider a balance assessment method in the interference setting whose special case is the one proposed by \cite{zubuzaretta2015} under no interference.
+Below, we consider a balance assessment method in the setting with interference that reduces to a standard measure when there is no spillover effects \citep[e.g.,][]{zubuzaretta2015}.

 For any given weighting estimator $T(\bm w)$, we define the \textit{imbalance vector} as This $j^{th}$ component of the imbalance vector, $\nu_j$, describes the degree of slack in the $j^{th}$ component of the system of balancing equations in Equation~\eqref{eqn:balancing_equation}.
 When balance is achieved for the $\mathrm{dim}(\bm h)$ system (i.e., the balancing equations are feasible), $\nu_j=0,\forall j$.
 If the value of $\nu_j$ is small for all $j$, \textit{imbalance} is small in all the balancing equations, indicating a small bias of the weighting estimator.
 In fact, the relation between imbalance and bias is given by